 - The frequency of cleaning and sanitizing has been increased in all public spaces with an emphasis on frequent contact surfaces including, but not limited to, ticketing areas, elevators and elevator buttons, door handles, public bathrooms, ATMs, stair handrails, dining surfaces, and seating areas.

-- Restaurants will reduce seating capacity to allow a minimum six-feet distance between each seated group.
+- Restaurants have reduced seating capacity to allow a minimum six-feet distance between each seated group.

-- Meetings and Banquet set-up will promote physical distancing between guests in all meetings and events.
+- Meetings and Banquet set-up promote physical distancing between guests in all meetings and events.

-- Pool seating will allow six feet of distance between groups of guests.
+- Pool seating allows six feet of distance between groups of guests.